1966 Oldsmobile Mid-Size Cars Facts, Figures, and Specifications

 F-85 Standard – The Standard version was devoid of most bright metal, but otherwise the same as the upscale models.
 F-85 standard equipment consisted of front and rear seat belts; padded dash; windshield washer; two-speed wipers; backup lights; outside rear view mirror and vinyl floor covering.

-Only three models were available in this line: 2-door Club Coupe, 4-door Sedan and station wagon.
+Only three models were available in this line: 2-door Club Coupe, 4-door Sedan and Station Wagon.

 F-85 Deluxe – There were three models in this series: 4-door sedan, 2-door hardtop coupe, 4-door hardtop sedan and station wagon.
 Identifying Deluxe F-85s were full size hub caps, and bright work in the wheel openings.
 The rear fascia had a bright panel running between the tail lights with “Oldsmobile” in block letters spanning the entire length.
+DeLuxe equipment consisted of front and rear seat belts, padded dash, windshield washer, two-speed wipers, backup lights, outside rear-view mirror, plus foam padded seat cushions, carpeting, chrome roof moldings, and DeLuxe steering wheel.

 Cutlass – There were three models in this series: 2-door sport coupe, 2-door Holiday hardtop coupe, 4-door Cutlass Supreme Hardtop Sedan, and Convertible – no station wagon was available.
 Identifying the Cutlass were full size hub caps, an wide belt line molding running the entire length of the car and bright work in the wheel openings.
 The rear fascia had a bright panel running between the tail lights with “Oldsmobile” in block letters spanning the entire length.
-Floor covering were carpeted and seats were available in pleated vinyl or fabric pattern inserts.
+Floor covering was carpeted and seats were available in pleated vinyl or fabric pattern inserts.
 Door panels featured bright trim and a surface that matched the seats.

 The 250 HP 330 CID V-8 was standard with the 320 HO version optional as well as a regular fuel 310 version.
 Bucket seats were standard in all models in the line except for the 4-door.

-The 442 option was available on all 2-door models: Coupe, Sport Coupe and Convertible regardless of the line selected, F-85, F-85 Deluxe, and Cutlass.
+442 – The 442 option was available on all 2-door models: Coupe, Sport Coupe and Convertible regardless of the line selected, F-85, F-85 Deluxe, and Cutlass.
 All Key in the 442 option was the 350 HP 400 CID V-8 and the handling package.
 All 442s, regardless of model line were distinguished by the traditional 442 emblems in the grille, rear fascia and rear fenders, as well as a faux exit vent behind the front wheel opening in the fender.
 The grille also was unique with a thin single horizontal bar and a blacked out center section.

 You can see all the special equipment in the package by referencing the “Looking for Action” Brochure HERE.